-The Company has established a stock option plan (the "2012 Stock Option Plan) whereby the Board of Directors (the "Board"), may from time to time, grant options to directors, officers, employees or consultants.
-At the Company's Annual and Special Meeting held on 29 June 2015, shareholders re-approved a resolution which reserves up to 10% of the issued and outstanding shares from time to time (including existing stock options), as a "rolling stock option plan".
-Stock options may be granted under the 2012 Stock Option Plan with an exercise period of up to ten (10) years from the date of grant or such lesser period as determined by the Board, subject to a short extension in the case of a Company imposed blackout period.
-Any stock options granted under the 2012 Stock Option Plan will not be subject to any vesting schedule, unless otherwise determined by the Board.
+The Company has established a stock option plan (the "Stock Option Plan") whereby the Board of Directors (the "Board"), may from time to time, grant options to directors, officers, employees or consultants.
+At the Company's Annual General Meeting held on 29 June 2015, shareholders reapproved a resolution which reserves up to 10% of the issued and outstanding shares from time to time (including existing stock options), as a "rolling stock option plan".
+Stock options may be granted under the Stock Option Plan with an exercise period of up to ten (10) years from the date of grant or such lesser period as determined by the Board, subject to a short extension in the case of a Company imposed blackout period.
+Any stock options granted under the Stock Option Plan will not be subject to any vesting schedule, unless otherwise determined by the Board.
 The exercise price of an option will not be less than the closing price of the common shares on the day prior to grant.
+The policies of the TSX require the approval of all unallocated options, rights or entitlements under the Stock Option Plan by the Company's shareholders every three years with the next such renewal approval requested by shareholders on or before 29 June 2018.